 A New Zealand Scholarship will change and enrich your life.

 The New Zealand Aid Programme offers scholarships to potential applicants from eligible African countries

 (including South Africa) who are motivated to make a difference at home.
-Applications are now open for
+Applications are now open for studies in 2021.

 Types of scholarships available